AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 Prokaryotic vs Eukaryotic Cells: What AP Bio Actually Tests

 AP Biology usually tests prokaryotic and eukaryotic cells by asking how DNA organization, organelles, cell size, and compartmentalization affect function.
 The safest comparison is specific: both cell types have plasma membranes, cytoplasm, DNA, and ribosomes, but eukaryotes have a nucleus and membrane-bound organelles.
+For a full comparison lab with practice MCQs and FRQs, see the prokaryotic vs eukaryotic cells study guide.

 FeatureProkaryotic cellsEukaryotic cellsWhy it matters